For More Information and photos about the 1st Battalion, 77th

 and post officials are scrambling to make housing arrangements for the addition

-the Iraqi security forces Intelligence Conference and discussed innovations in
+for the Iraqi security forces Intelligence Conference and discussed innovations

 including members of 41st Fires Brigade; 1st